Regis College Post Traditional Programs

 Student Standards of Conduct

-In the spirit of the Jesuit mission of Regis University, School for Professional Advancement students and faculty share responsibility for maintaining an appropriate learning environment.
+In the spirit of the Jesuit mission of Regis University, post traditional students and faculty share responsibility for maintaining an appropriate learning environment.
 This includes using information technology responsibly in online and other courses.
-In order for faculty members to provide and students to receive effective instruction in classrooms, laboratories, online courses, and other learning areas, the School for Professional Advancement and the faculty expect students to conduct themselves in an orderly and cooperative manner and not engage in disruptive behavior, disorderly conduct or intentionally interfere in the freedom of expression of others.
+In order for faculty members to provide and students to receive effective instruction in classrooms, laboratories, online courses, and other learning areas, the faculty expect students to conduct themselves in an orderly and cooperative manner and not engage in disruptive behavior, disorderly conduct or intentionally interfere in the freedom of expression of others.

 “Disruptive Behavior” or “Disorderly Conduct” as applied in all academic settings and formats (i.e., classroom, online, independent study, etc.) means behavior that a reasonable faculty member or student would view as intentionally or recklessly interfering with normal academic functions, university events, or university sponsored activities.